 1. C++ Programming examples on “Set Cover”

-This section contains a program to find the optimal solution and smallest vertices using backtracking, implements boolean logic minimization, greedy approach and set cover problems.
+Backtracking is a general algorithm for finding all solutions to some computational problems.
+Set cover problem is a classical question in combinatorics, computer science and complexity theory.
+This section contains a C++ programs to find the optimal solution and smallest vertices using backtracking, implements boolean logic minimization, greedy approach and set cover problems.

 C++ Program to Find the Smallest Set of Vertices that will Cover Each Edge atleast once